What is sterilisation?

 How do I get additional protection against HIV and STIs if I choose sterilisation?

-For additional protection against HIV and STIs, different prevention options can be explored, such as PrEP and using a condom.
+For additional protection against HIV and other STIs, different prevention options can be explored, such as PrEP and using a condom.
 Using condoms and contraception together is what we call “dual protection”.